apache/fluo-muchos/README.md

 recommended that the swarm manager is specified on a worker node as it runs docker containers.
 Check out [Portainer] if you want to run a management UI for your swarm cluster.

+7. `elkserver` - Sets up the Elasticsearch, Logstash, and Kibana stack.
+This allows logging data to be search, analyzed, and visualized in real time.

 If you run the `muchos setup` command and a failure occurs, you can repeat the command until setup completes.
 Any work that was successfully completed will not be repeated.
 While some setup steps can take over a minute, use `ctrl-c` to stop setup if it hangs for a long time.
 Just remember to run